modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

 ;  delayed branch slots.

-;  Since the C[34]x has many instructions that set the CC, we pay the ;  price of having to explicity define which insns clobber the CC ;  (rather than using the macro NOTICE_UPDATE_CC).
+;  Since the C[34]x has many instructions that set the CC, we pay the ;  price of having to explicitly define which insns clobber the CC ;  (rather than using the macro NOTICE_UPDATE_CC).

 ;  Note that many patterns say that the CC is clobbered when in fact